superfly/docs/reference/postgres.html.md

 ## Creating a Postgres **app**

-To create a Postgres database with its own storage volume, use the `flyctl postgres create` command.
+To create a Postgres cluster, use the `flyctl postgres create` command.
 The command will walk you through the creation with prompts for name, region, and VM resources.

 ```cmd
 flyctl postgres create